nodejs/node/doc/api/http.markdown

 `function (exception, socket) { }`

 If a client connection emits an `'error'` event, it will be forwarded here.
+Listener of this event is responsible for destroying socket, and, for example, can do it it gracefully by sending 400 HTTP response.

+Default behavior is destroy socket immediately.

 `socket` is the [`net.Socket`][] object that the error originated from.